jacymarmaduke/jacymarmaduke.github.io/index.md

 Results: [Tableau stoyboard](https://public.tableau.com/app/profile/jacquelyn.marmaduke/viz/GermanRentStoryboard/Germanrentstoryboard?publish=yes) // [GitHub repository](https://github.com/jacymarmaduke/rent-analysis) // [View case study](/pdf/germanRentCaseStudy.pdf)

-•	Designed a data-driven guide to apartment hunting in Germany, using correlation-testing, linear regression, geographic analysis and k-means clustering in Python to uncover useful insights for renters new to the country.

-• Wrangled and cleaned a dataset containing over 250,000 web-scraped apartment listings, merging the data with an independently compiled population dataset to reveal the most influential factors driving rent and identify distinct apartment "personality types."

-• Illustrated analysis in Tableau storyboard with consumer-focused interactive maps and charts, including tools for personalized rent targets and finding “hidden gem” apartments.
+I used Python and Tableau to design a data-driven guide to apartment hunting in Germany for renters new to the country.
+The project was based on a dataset of over 250,000 web-scraped apartment listings and a dataset of population figures that I collected and transformed independently.
+The results were three-fold: Wrangling and analyzing the data revealed some of the most influential factors driving rent, mapping it showed what renters can expect for rents at a high and granular level, and through clustering I found distinct apartment "personality types" with unique profiles and rent expectations.
+As an additional tool for renters, I created and mapped a new "hidden gem" statistic to help them find good deals on apartments in higher-demand locales.

 ---